 b) To School Officials who have a Legitimate Educational Interest

 To other school officials, including teachers, within the educational agency or institution whom the school has determined to have legitimate educational interests.
 An educational interest includes the behavior of a student and disciplinary action taken against the student for conduct that posed a significant risk to the safety or well-being of the student, other students, or other members of the school community.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility

 c) To Another Educational Institution

 The District may disclose any and all educational records, including disciplinary records and records that were created as a result of a student receiving special education services under Part B of IDEA, to another school or postsecondary institution at which the student seeks or intends to enroll, or after the student has enrolled or transferred, so long as the disclosure is for purposes related to the student’s enrollment or transfer.
-Parental consent is not required for transferring education records if the school’s annual FERPA notification indicates that such disclosures may be made.
+Parental consent is not required for transferring education records if the school’s annual FERPA notification indicates that these disclosures may be made.
 In the absence of information about disclosures in the annual FERPA notification, school officials must make a reasonable attempt to notify the parent about the disclosure, unless the parent initiated the disclosure.
-Additionally, upon request, schools must provide a copy of the information disclosed and an opportunity for a hearing.
+Additionally, upon request, the District will provide a copy of the information disclosed and an opportunity for a hearing.

 d) For Health and Safety Emergency Reasons